Driver kills 5 teens, steals police car

 "We are a fairly small community," Duprat said.
 "Our kids are very prominent in our own little world."

-Cozzi attended Kimball Union Academy, where she was remembered as an "absolutely wonderful kid," said Dan Weintraub, her history coach and varsity soccer coach.
+Cozzi attended Kimball Union Academy, where she was remembered as an "absolutely wonderful kid," said Dan Weintraub, her history teacher and varsity soccer coach.

 Both schools and the towns they serve are grappling with a "tremendous loss to our community," Harwood Union High School co-principal Lisa Atwood said.